November 29, 2021

 When your business gets rid of papers that are no longer needed, you’ll be able to free up a lot of space in storage, filing cabinets, shelves, and desks.
 If you work in a confidentiality-heavy sector, as many do in Washington, D.C., it makes it a lot easier to keep that “clean desk” policy, too.
 Having too many stacks of paper lying around the office can also turn into a fire hazard if left unchecked.
 Instead of waiting until your filing cabinets are bursting at the seams, you can use a shredding service to remove old documents when they’re out of date and not needed any longer.

-If you’re searching for secure document shredding in Washington D.C., contact PROSHRED®️ Washington D.C.
+If you’re searching for secure Washington D.C. document shredding, contact PROSHRED®️ Washington D.C.
 Our local operators service areas including Greenbelt/College Park, Silver Spring, Bethesda, Largo, and many more.
-Learn more about our services and service areas by contacting us online, or you can call 301-652-0005.
-If you’ve got paper to shred, we’re here to help.
+Learn more about our services and service areas by contacting us online, or you can give us a call.
+If you’ve got paper to shred or information to protect, we’re here to help!